 - Start: Selecting this will initiate a one-time run of the job.
 Note: For jobs that will take time to run, you will see a Kill button appear in the place of the Start button.
 Click on the Kill button if you want to stop the job from running.

-- Edit: Edit allows you to see the underlying configuration file that Mitto uses to run the job itself.
-This is an advanced feature.
-Do not modify this unless specified.
+- Edit: Edit allows you to see and edit the underlying configuration file that Mitto uses to run the job itself.

 - Remove: This action will remove the job.
 Caution: Deleting will permanently remove this job.